translate/translate/docs/releases/dev.rst

 1.14.0 vs 1.14.0-rc1
 ====================

-- Support for new XXX format
+- Dropped support for Python 2.6.
+- Dropped ``translate.misc.dictutils.ordereddict``.

 Major changes
 =============

 - Python 3 compatibility
+- Dropped support for Python 2.6
 - Translate Toolkit can now easily be installed on Windows
 - Changes in storage API to expose a more standardized API